souravrane/souravrane/README.md

 <h1 align="left">I'm a Software Developer</h1>

-- 🔭 I’m currently working at Deloitte US-India
+- 🔭 I’m currently working at Deloitte
 - 👯 I’m looking to collaborate with other fellow developers.

 - 📫 Reach out to me at : **souravrane112@gmail.com**